 3) Do I have enough resources?

-Every platform is a little ecosystem on its own.
+Every platform is a little ecosystem of its own.
 In order to make it work for you, it's important to know its rules & regulations.
-Make sure you understand whether or not it is worth investing your resources into a platform that might not be as effective for you.
+Make sure you understand whether it is worth investing your resources into a platform that might not be as effective for you.
 Do you have the manpower to create additional content for the new platform?
 Can you build a community that interacts and engages with your business?

 4) What role will this platform play in my story?

 Think about the story you are already telling.
 Which role would the new platform play in it?
 What storyline would live there?
 How can you add more value?
 What will your new followers get out of it?
 For example, KLM airlines is providing their customers with an additional customer service channel via Twitter, responding to questions and helping passengers before, during and after their flights, 24/7, in multiple languages:

 These four questions should give you a helping hand when deciding whether to integrate a new channel into your communication strategy or not.